-What Security Measures Are Used to Protect Your Personal Information?
+What Security Measures Are Used To Protect Your Information?

-We take reasonable measures, including the implementation and maintenance of physical, electronic, and procedural safeguards, in an effort to assure the security, integrity and accuracy of Personal Information under our control.
-This includes device safeguards and secured files and buildings as well as oversight of our third party service providers.
+We take reasonable measures, including the implementation and maintenance of physical, electronic, and procedural safeguards, in an effort to assure the security, integrity and accuracy of information under our control, in accordance to applicable federal and state laws.
+This includes device safeguards, and secured files and buildings, as well as oversight of our third party service providers.
 Please note that electronic communication, particularly email, is not necessarily secure against interception.